 Making your own hamper will save you money

-Tips for making a gift hamper
+Tips for how to make hamper

-If you are planning to put together your own gift hamper it certainly feels a lot more personal is you make it yourself.
+If you are planning to put together your own gift hamper it certainly feels a lot more personal if you make it yourself.

 For some ideas, how about creating:

-- Chocolate – like this one
+- Chocolate lover’s hamper- like this one

 - Spa/pamper – like this mini bath tub